Swapnajoy/Mini_Transfomer_Project/README.md

 Visualize the results

-Finally build a mini transformer based language model.
+Finally build a mini transformer based language model

 In Progress